marrow/WebCore/example/_examples.md

 **Passing by Name, Query String**

-The `name` argument to the endpoint alternatively be specified _by name_, as a _keyword argument_.
+The `name` argument to the endpoint might alternatively be specified _by name_, as a _keyword argument_.
 These arguments may be sourced from several locations, such as **parsed query string arguments** ("GET" arguments), form-data encoded, or even JSON encoded "POST" bodies, and so forth.

-+ Response 200 (text/html; charset=UTF-8)
++ Response 200 (text/plain; charset=UTF-8)

         Hello Bob Dole.